MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 The Static Tools Logo Test in the HLK is the test that enforces this requirement.
 Details on how to pass the Static Tools Logo Test can be found on its [MS Docs page](https://docs.microsoft.com/en-us/windows-hardware/test/hlk/testref/6ab6df93-423c-4af6-ad48-8ea1049155ae).

-### Can I run the DVL generation on [Visual Studio solutions](link needed)?
+### Can I run the DVL generation on Visual Studio solutions?

-No, DVL generation must be run at the project level and cannot be run on Visual Stuido solutions.
+No, DVL generation must be run at the project level and cannot be run on [Visual Studio solutions](https://docs.microsoft.com/visualstudio/get-started/tutorial-projects-solutions?view=vs-2019#:~:text=A%20solution%20is%20simply%20a,projects%20that%20the%20solution%20contains.).

 ### Can I run DVL generation without msbuild or Visual Studio?